• Home

 A post shared by Emily Fazio at Merrypad (@merrypad) on May 4, 2017 at 7:56am PDT

-If you’re curious, we did price this project in cedar.
-I did it while standing in the lumber section at Lowe’s, its prices right in front of me, thinking maybe I would pay a little more for cedar lumber, only to be told over the phone by the guy at the local lumberyard that it was, like, $90 per 4×4 in cedar, and in a moment of complete shock exclaimed – mouth-agape, high-pitched voice – “That’s great, lemme think about how many I’ll need and I’ll stop by later.”
+If you’re curious, I did price this project in cedar.
+I figured I would pay a little more for cedar lumber, only to be told over the phone by the guy at the local lumberyard that it was, like, $90 per 4×4 in cedar.
+In a moment of complete shock exclaimed – mouth-agape, high-pitched voice – “That’s great, lemme think about how many I’ll need and I’ll stop by later.”
 Not.
-Cedar would have made this project 8x more expensive, and all-in, as it was I think we spent about $500 on lumber and cement and fencing.
+Cedar would have made this project 8x more expensive.
+All-in, we spent about $500 on lumber, cement, and fencing.

-The posts are regular, untreated pine.
+The posts we used are regular, untreated pine.
 We should have gotten pressure-treated, at the very least, but without having done a lot of research on how much the treatment would leach into the soil, I instinctively went the safe route.
-(Would come to learn that PT isn’t terribly bad for soil these days; it allegedly would kill the plants before harming the edible fruit, and we’ll just have to deal with rotting posts sooner as a result of not using them).
+(Would come to learn that PT isn’t terribly bad for soil these days.
+It allegedly would kill the plants before harming the edible fruit, so we’ll just have to deal with rotting posts sooner as a result of not using them.)
 We did use PT for the horizontal pieces along the front and top of the fence, as neither come in contact with the ground.
+Editors’ Update 2023: Splurge on the PT posts.

 Prior to installing the posts, I stained them using what is still my *absolute favorite* stain, a natural solution of dissolved steel wool in apple cider vinegar.
-The stain I used for these posts had been sitting in the basement for a few years untouched, and man-oh-man was it concentrated.
-Normally it takes a few months to achieve a dark stain using this finish, but within a day of application the posts looked fantastic.
+The stain I used had been sitting in the basement for a few years untouched, and man-oh-man was it concentrated.
+Normally it takes a few months to achieve a dark stain using this finish, but within a day, these posts looked fantastic.

 Natural stain for exterior use made of steel wool and vinegar – best DIY stain ever.